nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 **`rank`**: `Optional[int]`
 > webpage rank in terms of views (relative to other webpages on the same site)

+*other*

+**`drive_type`**: `Optional[str]`
+> the type of document on Google Drive (e.g. 'policy' for HR policies)

+`Chunk` fields are as follows:

+*(inherited from BaseChunk)*

+**`text`**: `str`
+> the text to be vectorized

+**`vector`**: `Vector` (LanceDB class)
+> the vectorized text

+**`order_index`**: Optional[int] = None
+> the order in which the chunk appears in the document it is derived from, relative to other chunks from the same document

+**`time_added`**: datetime
+> the date and time the chunk was added to the database

+*(for chunks explicitly derived from documents fitting the Document class, as in NestaBrain)*

+**`source`**: Document
+> a nested field representing the document the chunk is derived from

 ## Data

-The database `full_site_demo_db` contains a vectorized version of Nesta's website (as of 29th October 2024), and `full_site_demo_db_with_pdfs` contains the same, but with PDFs (see **PDF scraping** for a description).
+The database `nesta_brain` contains a vectorized version of the webpages on Nesta's website (as of 29th October 2024), as well as key PDFs from the website (see **PDF scraping** for a description).
+It also contains 32 HR policies, current as of March 2025.

+There are various methods for ingesting data into the database – see description of the different ingestion 'modes' below.

+The main method used for creating the `nesta_brain` database was `web_dump`.

-A data dump containing the HTML files and PDFs from the website can be downloaded from the `discovery-iss` bucket on Amazon S3 (`data/nesta_brain/website_2024-10-29.zip`).
+A data dump containing the HTML files and PDFs from the website was created and can be downloaded from the `discovery-iss` bucket on Amazon S3 (`data/nesta_brain/website_2024-10-29.zip`).
 See also `dsp_nesta_brain/getters/nesta.py` for instructions on downloading it.

 Metadata on each webpage is contained in the file `metadata.jsonl`, also included in the data dump.
-In `web_dump` mode (see below) the details of the webpages to scrape are taken from this file and read into a dataframe.
+In `web_dump` mode the details of the webpages to scrape are taken from this file and read into a dataframe.
 Any webpages with a `_status_code` not equal to 200 are removed from the dataframe.
 The dataframe should therefore only contain webpages which have been successfully downloaded and included in the data dump.

+`web_dump` mode is most appropriate when initialising or doing a total refresh of the database.
+If updating a selection of webpages then `given_urls` mode is more suitable.

+### Webpage scraping

+Note that the code in `scraping/scrape.py` is set up to scrape pages from the Nesta website.
+It contains functions which test whether `div` and `p` elements are desriable based on how Nesta webpages are structured.
+If scraping pages from other websites, then this code may need to be adjusted accordingly.
+Alternatively, look at examples of how others scrape generic webapges for RAG systems and/or refer to [LangChain documentation](https://python.langchain.com/v0.1/docs/use_cases/web_scraping/).

 ### PDF scraping

 As PDFs do not appear on the sitemap, PDFs were identified via links on webpages.
 Only PDFs which could be assumed to be major reports or other important documents forming the main topic of a webpage were ingested (see `download_button_pdf_only` option below for an explanation).

 PDFs were read using the [Unstructured](https://unstructured.io/) open source library.
 This attempts to recognise different components of a PDF, for example, title, headers and footers, narrative text, etc. Many of the PDFs on Nesta's website are mostly diagrammatic rather than conventional reports, which makes it harder to identify the kind of narrative text we actually want to ingest accurately in an automated fashion.
 Attempts were made however to automatically identify and remove extraneous text, for example, title pages, tables of contents, reference lists, headers and footers, and so on, before ingestion.
+See code in `scraping/pdf`.

 ## Embeddings model

-OpenAI's `text-embedding-3-small` model was used for `full_site_demo_db` and `full_site_demo_db_with_pdfs`.
+OpenAI's `text-embedding-3-small` model was used for `nesta_brain` and `full_site_demo_db_with_pdfs`.
 Future users may want to experiment with different embeddings models.
-The embeddings model can be set in `config.py` via `DEFAULT_EMBEDDINGS_MODEL`.
-Note that if the embeddings model is changed in `DEFAULT_EMBEDDINGS_MODEL` then the variables encapsulating the rate limits, `RPM_RATE_LIMIT` and `TPM_RATE_LIMIT`, may also need to be changed.
+The default embeddings model can be set in `config.py` via `DEFAULT_EMBEDDINGS_MODEL`, and the relevant code is in `retrieval/embeddings.py`.

-## Settings
+## Ingestion modes and settings

-The following list of settings and options for ingesting text sources can be found at the top of `__main__` in retrieval/db/ingest/nesta_brain.py.
+Most of the code for ingest text sources into the database is in `retrieval/db/ingest/nesta_brain.py`.

-**`mode`**: `Literal["web_dump","web_search","given_urls"]`
+There are five 'modes' for ingestion depending on the source and structure of the data to be ingested.
+The modes are designed to ingest the following content:

-> If `"web_dump"`, then webpages/PDFs which are included in the data dump of the Nesta website and are contained in directories with paths `WEBSITE_DATA_PATH` or `PDF_PATH` will be ingested (see *Settings relevant to `web_dump` mode*).
-If `"web_search"`, then webpages resulting from a Google programmable search will be ingested (see *Settings relevant to `web_search mode`*).
-If `given_urls`, then webpages derived from a list of urls supplied by the user will be ingested (see *Settings relevant to `given_urls` mode*).
+**`web_dump`**: webpages/PDFs which are included in a data dump of the Nesta website and are contained in directories with paths `WEBSITE_DATA_PATH` or `PDF_PATH`

-**`replace`**: `bool`
+**`web_search`**: webpages resulting from a Google programmable search

+**`given_urls`**: webpages derived from a list of urls supplied by the user

+**`from_csv`**: data contained in a CSV file

+**`from_drive`**: documents stored in a Google Drive accessed via a specified service account.
+See `google_api`drive.py` for details.

+The mode is specified via the command line, as follows:

+**`-m`: mode**:
+> `wd`, `ws`, `csv` or `drv` for `web_dump`,`web_search`,`from_csv` or `from_drive` mode respectively.

+If you require `given_urls` mode, then use:
+**`--urls`: urls**:
+> a list of space-separated urls to ingest

+Depending on the mode, additional arguments may also need to be passed on via the command line, as follows.

+*universal arguments*

+**`-r` : replace flag**:
-> if `True`, if a document already exists in the DB, any chunks previously derived from it will be deleted and replaced; if `False`, previous chunks will be left but new chunks will not be added.
+> if the replace flag is present, if a document already exists in the DB, any chunks previously derived from it will be deleted and replaced.
+If it is absent, previously existing chunks will be left but new chunks will not be added.
 In both cases, chunks are not added to the database if any chunks have been previously added from the same document, using each document's `location` as a unique identifier.
 This is to avoid duplication of chunks.

-*Settings relevant to `web_dump` mode*
+*arguments only relevant to `web_dump` mode*

-**`pdf_mode`**: `bool`
+**`--pdf` : PDF flag**:
-> if `True`, the system will look for PDFs downloaded from the website and stored in the directory with path `PDF_PATH`; if `False` it will look for downloaded webpages contained in `WEBSITE_DATA_PATH`
+> if present, look for and ingest PDFs downloaded from the website and stored in the directory with path `PDF_PATH`; if absent, look for and ingest downloaded webpages stored in the directory with path `WEBSITE_DATA_PATH`

-**`download_button_pdf_only`**: `bool`
+**`--all` : all PDFs flag**:
-> One problem we encountered while ingesting PDFs is detecting and inserting their metadata (title, publication date).
+> A problem encountered while ingesting PDFs was detecting and inserting their metadata (title, publication date).
 We found this could not be reliably automatically identified from the PDF itself.
 For this reason, where a webpage has obviously been created to promote a new report, it is simplest to assume the PDF has the same metadata as the webpage.
-If `download_button_pdf_only` is True, then only those PDFs linked to by a red 'Download' button on the originating webpage are ingested; if `False`, all PDFs linked to by the originating webpage are looked for an ingested, as long as they are on the Nesta website.
-Note that if `cautious` (see below) is False, then all PDFs are given the same title and publication date as the originating webpage.
-If both `download_button_pdf_only` and `cautious` are `False`, this could result in a significant number of PDFs in the database with inaccurate metadata.
+If `--all` is absent, then only those PDFs linked to by a red 'Download' button on the originating webpage are ingested; if `present`, all PDFs linked to by the originating webpage are looked for and ingested, as long as they are on the Nesta website. **This is not recommended.** Note that if the cautious flag (see below) is absent, then all PDFs are given the same title and publication date as the originating webpage.
+This could result in a significant number of PDFs in the database with inaccurate metadata.

-**`cautious`**: `bool`
+**`-c` : cautious flag**: `bool`
 > if `True` the system will pause to check whether the user wants to scrape every individual PDF in turn, and will also ask whether metadata guesses are correct.
 If `False`, the system will scrape each PDF automatically and assume the metadata from the originating webpage is correct, as described above.
 Setting `cautious` to True is very slow and only intended for testing, or for getting a feel for the available PDFs, or for ingesting a small number of PDFs.

 **`start_index`**: `int`